trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-``FIND_PACKAGE(<someCMakePackage>)`` because the TriBITS system guarantees that only a single unique version of TPL will be used by multiple packages and by declaring a TPL using TriBITS, automatical enable/disable logic will be applied as described in `Package Enable/Disable Logic`_.
+``FIND_PACKAGE(<someCMakePackage>)`` because the TriBITS system guarantees that only a single unique version of TPL will be used by multiple packages and by declaring a TPL using TriBITS, automatical enable/disable logic will be applied as described in `Package Dependencies and Enable/Disable Logic`_.

 For each TPL referenced in a ``TPLsList.cmake`` file using the macro `TRIBITS_DEFINE_REPOSITORY_TPLS()`_, there should exist a file, typically